 That depends.
 If you are coming to a swim for the first time all you need is a towel.
 If you are heading out to the campground bring what you would regularly bring, eats, snacks water, bug spray and all that stuff.
 One thing you can count on always needing at any nude event is a towel for you to sit on and an extra towel for the shower.

-Sunny Chinooks currently has single members so usually yes they are welcome.
-However, our Club by-laws set out a simple male to female ratio which caps how many singles can be members at one time.
+Sunny Chinooks currently has individual members, bot male & female so yes they are welcome.
+However, our Club by-laws set out a simple male to female ratio which caps how many individuals can be members at one time.
 We do have a full ratio presently but are always taking names for a waiting list.